frank1010111/frank1010111.github.io/_posts/2025-02-15-Do-I-Really-Want-to-Be-a-Professor.md

 # Do I really want to be a professor?

-## A totally unncecessary history lesson

 Okay, well, why is this my first question?
-Well, because someone asked me wheever I started writing this, so it's what's on my mind.
+Because someone asked me wheever I started writing this, so it's what's on my mind.
 I've been meaning to write a github pages webpage for a long time, and if someone had asked me, "Why are fish so colorful?" maybe that would have been the first question.
 Accidents, happy and sad, tend to set us on our journeys more often than careful planning.

+## A totally unncecessary history lesson

 Am I professor by accident?
 Maybe!
 In high school, like some percent of students, I was in the gifted program.
 I don't think it helped me.
 Most of the